-According to my research on this issue, this change in the definition of the term "project" took the Kansas statutes completely out-of-step with the existing historic preservation laws in other states.
+According to my research on this issue, this change in the definition of the term "project" took the Kansas statutes completely out-of-step with even the most restrictive historic preservation laws in other states.
 To my knowledge, no other state requires the historic environs review on the impact of private projects within the "environs" of a historic structure unless financial incentives from the state are involved in the project.

 In the late 1980s, there was again controversy over the historic environs review law in general and in particular the meaning of the term "environs."
-No definition of the term "environs" was included in the act at that time and there was considerable uncertainty among local governments and property owners as to what exactly was meant by that term.
+No definition of the term "environs" was included in the act at that time and there was considerable uncertainty among local governments and property owners as to what exactly was meant by that term and how bar the restricted area extended from a historic property.

 In 1987, the Kansas Attorney General issued another Attorney General's Opinion on the historic environs review law and concluded that the applicability of the environs review law was not limited only to properties adjoining the actual historic structure.
-Instead, the opinion concluded that the SHPO could use the statute to review a broad swath of properties in the vicinity of the historic structure.
+Instead, the opinion concluded that the SHPO could use the statute to review a broad swath of properties in the broad vicinity of the historic structure.

 Worried by the Attorney General's broad definition of the term "environs" under the act, the League of Kansas Municipalities requested an amendment to the act to clarify that the term "environs" applied only to properties immediately adjoining the historic property.
-Unfortunately, the Kansas State Historical Society opposed this definition and instead urged the Kansas Legislature to expand the meaning of the term "environs" to the current definition.
+Unfortunately, the Kansas State Historical Society and other advocacy groups opposed this definition and instead urged the Kansas Legislature to expand the meaning of the term "environs" to the current definition.

 As a result, the act was amended in 1988 to provide that notice must be given to the SHPO when the proposed project is located within 500 feet of a historic property located in a city or within 1,000 feet in rural areas.
 This change in the definition of the term "environs" again took Kansas statutes completely out-of-step with other state historic preservation laws.
-To my knowledge, no other state defines the term "environs" to include properties within 500 or 1,000 feet of a historic structure.
+To my knowledge, no other state defines the term "environs" to include properties within 500 or 1,000 feet of a historic structure, which is a very large area.